Home => About Me

 I came to focus on Defensive Computing when I first started working at home.
 Previously, my home computer was a toy, I made my living working with mainframes.
 But working at home, the computer became seriously important.
 Corrupted, lost or deleted files would now be a big deal and there was no way I could work if the machine wouldn't boot.
 Bringing a mainframe mindset to these issues became Defensive Computing.
 I also see it as educating the less technical computer users to know just enough to avoid the most obvious mistakes.

 I have taught a number of classes, most with an underlying theme of Defensive Computing.
 I created all my classes (and hundreds of pages of handouts) from scratch.
-Defensive Computing was my first class, I also have a class on Backing Up Your Computer.
-The "So You Bought A New Computer, Now What?" class is basically about testing and configuring a new Windows XP computer to make sure you get off on the right foot Likewise the "Buying and Owning a Laptop Computer" class aims to insure students buy the right laptop for their needs and keep it healthy and happy.
-A number of the web pages on this site are also Defensive Computing oriented, such as Links that Lie.
+Defensive Computing was my first class, I also had a class on Backing Up Your Computer.
+The "So You Bought A New Computer, Now What?" class was about testing and configuring a new Windows XP computer to make sure you get off on the right foot Likewise the "Buying and Owning a Laptop Computer" class aimed to insure students buy the right laptop for their needs and keep it healthy and happy.

 My first website, back in 1999 was ComputerGripes.com.
 It was a hobby and learning experience, but I stopped maintaining it once I started blogging in 2007.

-My latest website RouterSecurity.org started in early 2015.
+My RouterSecurity.org site started in early 2015.
 It grew out of a talk I gave on Securing a Home Router at the HOPE conference in July 2014.
 An article about my talk appeared in Toms Guide.
-In January 2018, it broke 2 million page views.
-From Nov.
-2017 to March 2018 it averaged 3,650 page views/day.
-Not bad for a dull, boring, nerdy topic.
+As of July 2022, the site has 8.5 million total page views and averages about 4,000 views per day.
+Pretty surprising for a dull, boring, nerdy topic.

 As the license plate below implies, I live in New York.